eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

     ## Copy the batting df into a new variable
   df = bat_df
-    ## Sum the pitching and hitting WARs for a total in that new variable (df)
+    ## Sum the pitching and hitting WARs for a total
   df$WAR = as.numeric(df$WAR) + as.numeric(pit_df$WAR)
     ## Convert the salary strings to numeric and scale to millions
-      ## The below string manipulation finds $'s in strings within each row of
-      ## the column and removes them; then divides each row by one million
   df$Salary = as.numeric(
     gsub(df$Salary, pattern = "\\$|\\,", replacement = ""))/1000000